ookiineko/termix_wip/README.md

 Similar to WINE, Termix is also not an emulator, it directly loads and executes the program natively on supported machines.
 However, in some conditions, it may require recompiling the programs from source (see the [Windows limitation](#windows-limitation)) to run, but usually this should not involve any source changes.

+Another highlight is support for using native Windows APIs alongside with Linux ones in Termix is also planned to be added (the idea is inspired by Cygwin), thus the "mix" in the name.

 ## Project status

 ### TODO list